 How does it work?

-I’ll propose a date and topic/theme, and, if you’re on the requisite email list (SEE BELOW) let you know the details, upon which you can confirm your spot (and comestibles) with a token cash transfer to yours truly.
+I’ll propose a date and topic/theme, and, if you’re on the email list, I’ll let you know the details, upon which you can confirm your spot (and comestibles) with a token cash transfer to yours truly.
 I’ll arrange these sporadically, depending on when I feel like it and get around to it.
-If I’m really on my game I may post a calendar here.
+If I’m really on my game I may eventually post a calendar here.

 Part of the fun will be experimenting with format, but as a general rule I’ll aim to keep these small and casual.
 Just a couple hours, so they’re doable as an after-work thing; simple food and drinks, so they’re cheap, too.

 What are some more specific examples of events, if you don’t mind?